 Although there has been considerable debate in contemporary literature on the erosion of the public good in higher education, most of it has been concentrated on the word ‘public’ rather than on the notion of ‘good’.
 Further, the idea of higher education and the organisations for its delivery have become conflated through a focus on the ‘good’ as inherent, intrinsic and instrumental.
 An idea is proposed, developed from a framework devised by Audi (2004): that higher education is intrinsically good; that aspects of its practice are feasibly inherently good; and institutional practices are instrumentally good.
 These three goods are commonly conflated rather than interwoven in our policymakers’ understanding of the contribution that higher education has for human flourishing and what contribution higher education providers make to the economics of society.

 In this paper, I investigate the difference between the essential nature of education and its systematic delivery through providers of higher education.
-I do this using notions of good in terms of what good higher education might be, what might be good mean in terms of its pedagogical practice and what can be expected as good of the practices of an institutional provider.
+I do this using notions of good in terms of what good higher education might be, what might be good pedagogical practice and what can be expected as good of the practices of an institutional provider.
 In doing so I draw a distinction between the functionality and corporate nature of the university as a higher education provider with its financial accountability to government and other stakeholders, its educative rather than administrative practices, its ability to facilitate its students’ flourishing and its contribution in terms of a public good to the wider community.
 As Barnett states, ‘higher education is both a concept and a complex social institution containing manifold practice’ (2014: 21).
 I want to suggest that higher education as a concept should not be considered as synonymous with universities (as in current UK law) or other formalised institutional providers, and I do so through a discussion of ‘goods’.

 Basic premise